Attend Grandparents University®

 How Does Your Memory Work?
 Tips to Learn Just About Anything

-Learning can happen at any time—whether during school, our jobs, or our hobbies and interests.
-However, most students have not been taught how to study or learn effectively.
-This course will explore how memory works.
-We will discuss a handful of science-based practices that make learning and memory more efficient and longer lasting.
-By the end of the course, you will understand why a little forgetting is good, why re-reading is a poor learning strategy, and how testing yourself helps build stronger memories.
+We humans keep learning, even after we’re done with school.
+We learn new things through our jobs, hobbies, and other experiences.
+However, most students aren’t taught how to learn effectively.
+This short course will change that by showing you how memory works and presenting a handful of science-based practices to improve your learning and recall.
+By the end of class, you will understand why a little forgetfulness is good, re-reading is a poor learning strategy, and testing yourself helps build stronger memories.

 Activity Level: Low